tonysla/Imbalanced-classification_caret_package/README.md

 I am jumping into the results and not going through the steps of training the models.

+Confusion matrix for imbalanced version

+              Reference
+    Prediction No Yes
+           No  90  15
+           Yes 19  33

+Confusion matrix for balanced version

+              Reference
+     Prediction No Yes
+            No  84  21
+            Yes 13  80

+There are less false negative predicted in the balanced version, eventhough the test set is larger than in the imbalanced version.
-Below is the ROC chart for the imbalanced version
+Comparing ROC chart for the imbalanced & balanced version

 ![imbalanced](https://cloud.githubusercontent.com/assets/22155935/25368216/e53b08ae-2948-11e7-9de7-9c2b878bda94.png)